c4dm/c4dmpoole/input/ycart/icassp18.md

 It has to be noted that a quarter note doesn't always corresponds to a beat: if the meter of the piece is ternary, a beat will correspond to 1.5 quarter notes.
 </p>
 <p>
 The ZIP file also contains the same dataset, directly provided as a Pickle file to be imported in Python.
-It contains a dictionnary where each key is the file name, and each value is a Numpy table of shape [N, 2] where N is the number of sixteenth notes.
+It contains a dictionary where each key is the file name, and each value is a Numpy table of shape [N, 2] where N is the number of sixteenth notes.
 </p>

 <h4>